Picture and cover from Tony's book Amazon.Com

 The culture for Paralympic athletes was also beginning to shift in late 1995, especially with Ross Perot involved in the equation and more intentional promotion and marketing of the sport.
 We were watching history unfold before our eyes.

 Bryan had precious little time to get Tony ready for the most demanding Paralympic Games in modern history at the time.
 Bryan's training plans were brilliant for Tony at the time.
-Bryan's training plans, combined with Mr. Perot's influence with our strategic objectives, helped create a culture and environment that never quite existed before.
+Bryan's training plans, combined with Mr. Perot's influence on our strategic objectives, helped create a culture and environment that never entirely existed before.

 On the business side, I focused on helping Paralympic Athletes secure sponsorships strategically and promote the Paralympic Movement effectively.
 One goal included setting up world-class events for Paralympic athletes.
-It was a team effort with input from Mr. Perot, Bryan, Tony, and myself as the project manager of the plan.
+It was a team effort with input from Mr. Perot, Bryan, Tony, and myself as the plan's project manager.

 Mr. Perot was central to our partnership at the time.
 When needed, he provided advice, funds to initially support Tony while we looked for other sponsors, and great words of wisdom that left Bryan and I inspired on many different levels.

 Mr. Perot's help and support helped jump-start a whole new movement within the Paralympic Movement and the disabled veteran community on many different levels.
 More about his impact on veterans in a moment.
 However, for now, let's talk about what kick-started all those "side effects” of our team partnership.

 The Side Effects, Many Times Are The Main Effects